ehmicky/modern-errors-clean/README.md

 npm install modern-errors-clean
 ```

 This package requires Node.js >=14.18.0.

-It is an ES module and must be loaded
-using
+This is an ES module.
+It must be loaded using
 [an `import` or `import()` statement](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c),
 not `require()`.
 If TypeScript is used, it must be configured to
 [output ES modules](https://www.typescriptlang.org/docs/handbook/esm-node.html),